dkilcy/robotics-iot/lipo-battery-notes.md

 C Rating is the Constant Discharge Rate.
 It tells you how much sustained current the battery can safely provide to the motors or any other device that is being powered.

+Some batteries come with two C-ratings: “continuous” and “burst” ratings.
+The Burst rating is only applicable in short period of time (e.g. 10 seconds).

 ### Battery Size Calculation

 How to determine size battery needed for vehicle.